-Keywords should reflect the “who, what, where, when and how” of the content.
-They should be as simple as the labels for primary site subsections and should always be related to the goal or topic of the particular Web page being optimized.
+This refers to the set of "key words" that together distill the "aboutness" of that page.
+Keywords should reflect the “who, what, where, when, and how” of the content.
+They could be as simple as the labels for primary site subsections and should always be related to the goal or topic of the particular Web page being optimized.
 For example, most IEEE Society sites use labels such as Home, About, Conferences, Education, Membership, Publications, News, Awards, etc. These terms and their synonyms form the basis for a set of site keywords.
-For lower level pages, analyze the page text to identify words that convey the essence of the page.
+For lower-level pages, analyze the page text to identify words that convey the essence of the “aboutness” of the page.

 Search engines look for search terms in important areas of the site structure and pages.
 Once you have identified your keywords, they should be used in:

 When a user does a search (hopefully using one of your keywords), what they see on the results page is a set of citations, with the searched-for keywords highlighted in each of those elements.
 Right away the user is deciding on the relevance of each citation based on the words that appear.
 So, you want to control what they see by ensuring that your keywords are in your page code and site structure.